alexwlchan/alexwlchan.net/src/_til/2025/2025-08-28-arobase-in-morse-code.md

 >
 > "I was hoping they'd add a character for the exclamation point," said Yocanovich, who is active in the International Morse Preservation Society.
 "It expresses an emotion that's difficult to get across any other way."

-I'm surprised that it wasn't covered already!
+I'm surprised that it wasn't included already!